LiskArchive/lips/proposals/lip-chain_registration.md

 ## Backwards Compatibility

-This proposal, together with [Introduce Interoperability module LIP][interopLIP], [Introduce cross-chain update  mechanism LIP][ccuLIP], [Introduce cross-chain messages LIP][ccmLIP], and [ntroduce sidechain recovery mechanism LIP][recoveryLIP], is part of the Interoperability module.
+This proposal, together with [Introduce Interoperability module LIP][interopLIP], [Introduce cross-chain update  mechanism LIP][ccuLIP], [Introduce cross-chain messages LIP][ccmLIP], and [Introduce sidechain recovery mechanism LIP][recoveryLIP], is part of the Interoperability module.
 Chains adding this module will need to do so with a hardfork.

 ## Reference Implementation